 Catherine has been a Member of the firm since 2005.
-She has been acknowledged in 201 Magazine’s list of top lawyers in Bergen County and has spoken on environmental issues at venues such as the Institute of Continuing Legal Education, the International Council of Shopping Centers and Commerce and Industry Association of New Jersey-sponsored events.
+She has spoken on environmental issues at venues such as the Institute of Continuing Legal Education, the International Council of Shopping Centers and Commerce and Industry Association of New Jersey-sponsored events.
 She has published articles in various publications, including the New Jersey Law Journal, The Record and the Environmental Claims Journal, for which she serves on the editorial board.

 Catherine earned her B.A from Rutgers University in 1988 and her J.D. from Columbia School of Law in 1994.

 EducationColumbia University School of Law, J.D., 1994, Harlan Fiske Stone ScholarRutgers University, B.A., summa cum laude, 1988 (phi beta kappa, 1987)

 Bar & Court AdmissionsNew Jersey, 1994New York, 1997